gombosc/100-DaysOfCoding-Part2/README.md

 - finally did it it with object.keys and object.values
 - on first load the song wouldn't change it's original name and would throw an error declaring that my json variables are undefined
 - realized the async nature of my functions and that the fetch triggers after the loadFunction, created a setTimeout

+**Day 4 til Day 8**
+- didn't get a change to update here each day
+- started custom countdown project, completed it
+- decided to added another function to custom countdown, main page where you can dynamically create new countdowns
+- still have to implement logic for retrieving each countdown and adding to the main page
+- setTimeout, async functions, JSON, local storage and cookies

+**Day 8 (22th November)**
+> added remove button for divs in local storage

+> figured out the logic for keeping track of the containers created, their key in Local storage and updating it when items are removed

+> modified logic so that every container is checked inside the storage with a foor loop

+> modified html structure, added new design in css

+> solved the dynamic layout size, min and max height

+> finished the Ui for main page, dynamic creation of divs and allocation to local storage